Treats hepatitis C. Used together with an interferon medicine, such as Intron® A, Peg-Intron®, or Pegasys®.

 - Your doctor will need to check your blood at regular visits while you are using this medicine.
 Be sure to keep all appointments.

-- Serious allergic reactions can occur with this medicine.
-Check with your doctor right away if you have blistering, peeling, or loosening of the skin; fever or chills; hives or welts; red skin lesions; a severe skin rash or acne; or sores or ulcers on the skin while you are using this medicine.
+- Serious skin reactions can occur with this medicine.
+Check with your doctor right away if you or your child have blistering, peeling, or loosening of the skin; fever or chills; hives or welts; red skin lesions; a severe skin rash or acne; or sores or ulcers on the skin while you are using this medicine.

 - Pancreatitis may occur while you are using this medicine.
-Stop using this medicine and check with your doctor right away if you have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.
+Stop using this medicine and check with your doctor right away if you or your child have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.

-- Check with your doctor if blurred vision, decreased vision, or any other change in vision occurs while you are using this medicine.
+- Check with your doctor if blurred vision, decreased vision, or any other change in vision occurs while you or your child are using this medicine.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).

 - This medicine will not keep you from giving hepatitis C to other people.
 Follow your doctor's instructions about how to prevent the spread of this infection.